Rishika-s11/HerbiPedia/ReadMe.md

 # Herbipedia 🌱

-**Herbipedia** is a dynamic website that offers detailed information about a variety of plants, allowing users to explore and interact with them in a virtual space.
-Users can move, zoom in, and examine plants closely to better understand their characteristics.
-The platform serves as an engaging educational tool, helping users gain valuable knowledge about plant species and their care through an immersive digital experience.
+**HerbiPedia** is a platform that delivers Ayurvedic knowledge through modern technology.
+It lets users explore medicinal plants using 3D models that show plant structure and traditional uses.
+Users can filter plants by categories like digestion, skin care, and culinary uses.
+A chatbot, HerbiBuddy, guides users and explains website features. 🌿

 ---